The University of Melbourne

 Austin Health; Melbourne Health; Northern Health; Peter MacCallum Cancer Centre; St Vincent’s Hospital Melbourne; Royal Women’s Hospital; Western Health

-The Melbourne University Hospitals Group (Melbourne Health, Austin, St Vincent’s, Western and Northern hospitals), in collaboration with the Australian New Zealand Intensive Care Society Clinical Trials Group (ANZICS-CTG), will perform a pivotal multicentre randomised clinical trial to compare current treatment to a new approach, where blood glucose is treated only at a higher level in patients with diabetes.
-This trial will determine whether hypoglycaemia (low blood glucose) and other complications are less, resulting in better patients outcomes with this new approach.
+The Melbourne University Hospitals Group (Melbourne Health, Austin, St Vincent’s, Western and Northern hospitals), in collaboration with the Australian New Zealand Intensive Care Society Clinical Trials Group (ANZICS-CTG), performed a pivotal multicentre randomised clinical trial to compare current treatment to a new approach, where blood glucose is treated only at a higher level in patients with diabetes.
+The aim was to determine whether hypoglycaemia (low blood glucose) and other complications are less, resulting in better patients outcomes with this new approach.

-Expansion activities include a nested cohort translational study testing the reliability of more accessible use point-of-care and continuous blood glucose monitoring.
+Expansion activities funded through the MRFF RART 2.2 Scheme include a nested cohort translational study testing the reliability of more accessible use point-of-care and continuous blood glucose monitoring.
 This will identify clinically important changes in blood sugar, enhancing broader community use of continuous and point-of-care testing.